lower boiler flow temperature to save energy

 What temperature should a combi boiler be set at?

-When showering, remember that setting the temperature below 50°C can increase the risk of legionnaires disease.
-To avoid the risk, it is suggested to set the temperature between 37°C and 38°C.
+Remember that setting the temperature below 50°C can increase the risk of Legionnaires disease when showering.
+To avoid the risk, it is suggested that the temperature be set between 37°C and 38 °C.

 Another factor that affects your boiler’s flow temperature is your home’s insulation.
-If your home is properly insulated, the flow temperature should be set to 50°C. However, if you are unsure about your home’s insulation, it is suggested that you contact an expert to let them inspect it and go with his recommended temperature ratings.
+If your home is insulated, set the flow temperature to 50°C. However, if you are unsure about your home’s insulation, it is suggested that you contact an expert to have them inspect it and follow his recommended temperature ratings.

-After taking care of all the considerations mentioned above, it is suggested to lower the flow temperature by 5°C–10°C from the initial setting, but not more than that, regardless of how well-insulated your home is.
+After considering all the above considerations, it is suggested to lower the flow temperature by 5°C–10°C from the initial setting, but not more than that, regardless of how well-insulated your home is.

-How to turn down the flow temperature on a boiler?
+How to set your boiler temperature and turn down the flow Temperature

-Lowering the flow setting of your boiler is a simple task that can be accomplished by accessing the control buttons in front of it.
+Lowering the flow setting of your boiler is a simple task that you can accomplish by accessing the control buttons in front of it.
 However, it’s important to note that the control settings may vary depending on the make and model of your boiler.
 Let’s explore the different control settings available:

-- Most combi boilers have two dials, one for heating and one for hot water.
+• Most combi boilers have two dials, one for heating and one for hot water.
 A radiator icon usually represents the heating dial.
-To adjust the temperature and make your home cosy, simply push the radiator icon button and set the temperature to your desired level.
+To adjust the temperature and make your home cosy, push the radiator icon button and set the temperature to your desired level.

-- Other boilers come with both dials and a digital display screen.
-Each dial will consist of symbols for the water tap and radiator.
-To lower the temperature, simply turn down the radiator dial.
+• Other boilers have both dials and a digital display screen.
+Each dial contains symbols for the water tap and radiator.
+To lower the temperature, turn down the radiator dial.

-By following these simple steps, you can quickly lower the flow setting of your boiler and enjoy a comfortable home environment.
+Following these simple steps, you can quickly lower your boiler’s flow setting and enjoy a comfortable home environment, feeling secure in the knowledge that you’re not compromising on safety.

 Ideal temperature rating month by month